sablier-labs/flow/README.md

 $0.000115740740740740 \times (\text{seconds in one day} + 1 second) = 10.000115740740677000$

 Currently, it's not possible to address this precision problem entirely.

-### Technical Implementation

-We use 18-decimal fixed-point numbers for all internal amounts and calculation functions to avoid the overload of conversion to actual `ERC20` balances.
-The only time we perform these conversions is during external calls to `ERC20`'s `transfer`/`transferFrom` (i.e. deposit, withdraw and refund operations).
-When performing these actions, we adjust the calculated amount (e.g. refundable amount) based on the token's decimals:

-Deposit:

-- if the token has 18 decimals, the internal deposited amount remains same as the transfer amount
-- if the token has fewer decimals, the internal deposited amount is increased by the difference between the token decimals and 18

-Withdraw and Refund:

-- if the token has 18 decimals, the transfer amount is the same as the internal amount
-- if the token has fewer decimals, the transfer amount is decreased by the difference between 18 and token decimals

-The token decimals value is retrieved directly from the ERC-20 contract.
-We store the token decimals to avoid making an external call to get the decimals of the token each time a deposit or withdraw is made.
-Decimals are stored as `uint8`, making them inexpensive to store.

 ### Limitations